nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/flourless chocolate.md

 ## Ingredients:

-* 120 grams of salted butter
-* 170 grams of 64% cacao chocolate
 * 3 eggs
+* 90 grams of white sugar
 * 30 grams of plain yogurt
-* 90 grams of white sugar
-* 2 teaspoons of cornstarch
+* 5 grams (about 2 teaspoons) of cornstarch
 * 1 teaspoon of vanilla extract
 * 1 teaspoon of grounded instant coffee
+* 120 grams of salted butter
+* 170 grams of 64% cacao chocolate
 * one large pear

 ## Preparation: